KanisornPutt/SDS_Project_2025/README.md

 ```

 ## Patch the Cluster
-so core sercives run on the control plane,
+To ensure that core services will run on the control plane,

 on the master node
 ```sh